soumendrak/MTEnglish2Odia/docs/index.md

 - In the meantime there seems to be many work going on with frequent papers in [Unsupervised NMT](http://arxiv.org/abs/1901.04112v1) for low resources languages, there has not been any significant usable work yet.
 However, I am keeping an eye on that too.

 ### <a name="february2019"></a> Detailed works completed/ongoing in February 2019
+- Data review and preparation started.
+- Around 550 pairs reviewed till now.
+We need at least 10,000 pairs by end of this month.
+Finding ways to automate.

 ## Impediments
 - [x] Get at least 10,000 parallel open corpus for Odia language to begin with.